Cepr0/sb-querydsl-sd-demo/readme.md

 With [Querydsl](https://docs.spring.io/spring-data/commons/docs/current/reference/html/#core.extensions.querydsl) and [Web support](https://docs.spring.io/spring-data/commons/docs/current/reference/html/#core.web)
 Spring Data extensions we can easy implement a 'REST query language' to filter the data of the specific entity.

-To do this we can just extend our repo as well from `QuerydslPredicateExecutor`, add `Predicate predicate` with annotation `@QuerydslPredicate` as argument to our REST controller method and use it in `findAll` method of the repository.
+To do this we can just extend our repo from `QuerydslPredicateExecutor`, add `Predicate` with annotation `@QuerydslPredicate` as argument to our REST controller method and use it in `findAll` method of the repository.

-Then we will be able to request our entity data with base filtering, paging and sorting support, for example like this:
+Then we can request our entity data with base filtering, paging and sorting support, like following for example:

     GET /people?name=John&size=10&page=2,sort=name,desc